-IiAS is generally not in favour of preferential issue of warrants to promoters.
-IiAS understands that warrants to promoters give them the option to ride the stock price for 18 months.
-Subsequently, if the promoters decide not to subscribe to the remaining 75%, it could have material implications for the company's long-term plans.
+IiAS is generally not in favour of preferential issue of warrants to promoters because of the risk of forfeiture.
 IiAS does not encourage warrants to promoters and rather all the money be brought-in upfront.
 But IiAS may recommend voting for preferential warrants if these are:

-- Made to a government-controlled entity (in case of PSUs) - Made to technical collaborators, wherein the preferential allotment may be required to bring in technical expertise - Made to non-promoter shareholders - In which the exercise period is less than 18 months - In which the upfront payment is greater than 25% - Where the warrants are issued at a significant premium to the market price - Company confirms that the allottee will pay the remaining amount irrespective of the market price prevailing on the date of exercise of warrants. - · Where the company's financial health is deteriorating and there is a need for urgent fund infusion - Where the company offers the same terms of issue to both promoters and non-promoter shareholders - Granted to an institution or listed company - The company has a capex plan that requires staggered funding - The promoters have a track record of completely subscribing to warrant issues in the past
+• Made to a government-controlled entity (in case of PSUs)

+- Made to technical collaborators, wherein the preferential allotment may be required to bring in technical expertise - Made to non-promoter shareholders - In which the exercise period is less than 18 months - In which the upfront payment is greater than 25% - Where the warrants are issued at a significant premium to the market price - Company confirms that the allottee will pay the remaining amount irrespective of the market price prevailing on the date of exercise of warrants. - Where the company's financial health is deteriorating and there is a need for urgent fund infusion - Where the company offers the same terms of issue to both promoters and non-promoter shareholders - Granted to an institution or listed company - The company has a capex plan that requires staggered funding - The promoters have a track record of completely subscribing to warrant issues in the past